Marketing

 With a little audience research and some thoughtful design, you can deliver on each of these factors, creating a fluid intersection of good content and a compelling user experience.

-Here are some high-level goals you’ll want to use as you create a content wireframe around which to build a powerful UX:
+Here are some high-level goals you’ll want to use as you create a user experience content wireframe around which to build a powerful UX:

 • Increase the number of referrals you get from existing customers